Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Entropy

 An interesting consequence of this dependence is that, for the same variance, we can find a value of $p$ that maximizes the entropy.
 This can be done for any iteration $i >1$ (remember that for $i=1$, $H(p)=VAR(p)$ for all $p \in [0,1]$).
 Note that the dispersion index, $D$, of these sequences would be different because the mean would change at both values of $p$.
-As an example, we find to values of $p$ with a similar variance, in particular, $VAR(0.85) \approx VAR(0.99) \approx 8700$ but, with a mean entropy values $H(0.85) =0.67$ and $H(0.99)=0.41$.
+As an example, we find two values of $p$ with a similar variance, in particular, $VAR(0.85) \approx VAR(0.99) \approx 8700$ but, with a mean entropy values $H(0.85) =0.67$ and $H(0.99)=0.41$.
 Obviously, we can also find values of $p$ that give rise to sequences with the same entropy that have different variance.
 For example, a similar mean entropy is achieved for $p=0.79$ and $p=0.99$, whereas the variance of these populations are very distant, $VAR(0.79) \approx 3368$ and $VAR(0.99) \approx 8741$.

-\section{Concluding remarks}
+\section{Concluding Remarks}

-Binary sequences (strings or chains) appear naturally in physical systems for describing growing processes generated from an initial state \cite{Mandelbrot}.
-Examples are ubiquitous, from the spin up-down systems in Physics to codification in information theory and its reflection in biomolecules as DNA and RNA (where two sets of nucleotides exist: purines and pyrimidines).
-They are also common objects in Mathematics, representing, for example, sets of words formed from letters of an alphabet or symbolic representations of dynamical systems, where mapping can be defined to transform real trajectories into two state series \cite{Fogg}.
-Binary sequence can also codified fractal sets obtained by an iterative process, as occurs in the classical Cantor set \cite{Falconer,Dekking}.

-By applying a substitution map we have randomly generated binary sequences of growing length.
-Specifically, we have performed random substitutions of constant length $k$ that, starting from a sequence formed by the digit 1, increase their length to $L_i = k^i$, for $i=0,1,2,\ldots$ for iteration $i$.
-The particular map we have applied is taken from Mandelbrot's percolation process, i.e. $1 \to \langle p \, p \, p \rangle$ and $0 \to \langle 0 \, 0 \, 0 \rangle$ with the probabilistic parameter $p \in [0,1]$.
-Contrary to the Bernoulli process, this is an asymmetric rule that yields infinite sequences with an average ratio $\#1/\#0$ that tends to 0 for any $0\leq p < 1$.
+Motivated by the classical percolation process defined by Mandelbrot \cite{Mandelbrot}, we have studied a class of random substitutions of constant length that maps $0 \to \langle 0, 0, \ldots, 0 \rangle$ and $1 \to \langle Y_1, Y_2, \ldots,Y_k \rangle$, being $Y_j$ a Bernoulli process with parameter $p \in [0,1]$.
+Contrary to the classical Bernoulli process, this is an asymmetric rule that yields infinite sequences with an average ratio $\#1/\#0$ that tends to 0 for any $0\leq p < 1$.
+By applying this substitution map, we have randomly generated binary sequences whose length increases with the substitution length $k$ as $k^i$ for $i=0,1,2,\ldots$ for iteration $i$.
+Specifically, we have analyzed the combinatorial, statistical and entropic properties of this substitution process starting from a sequence formed by the digit 1.